Intro

 }

 The task only contains the what.
-The implementation lives in one place.
+The platform machinery lives in one place.

 Android: Collapsing the Worker/Task Pair